FortinetCloudCSE/AWS-FGT-101/content/2_moduletwo/22_awsnetworkingconcepts.md

 ![](AWS_networking.png)

+### AWS Network Routing
+  - AWS networking is [Software Defined Networking](https://www.vmware.com/topics/glossary/content/software-defined-networking.html.html) where VPCs have a built-in or implicit router
+  - VPC Route Tables (RT) are similar to static routes in traditional routing
+    - Generally they are attached to a subnet impacting the destination routing decisions for that subnet only
+    - Putting the pieces together, AWS routing decisions happen at every hop along the traffic path
+      {{% notice tip %}}

+Symmetrical paths are the most important rule for AWS routing
+  - Traffic must follow the same path in the outbound and inbound direction

+     {{% /notice %}}
+    - Sometimes RT can be associated with services (like IGW) allowing special routing decisions in specific scenarios
+  - Every VPC has a default RT which allows communication between all subnets in the VPC
+    - Every newly created subnet is associated with this default RT
+    - you cannot change the VPC CIDR route entry in the default RT
+    - You can add more specific subnet routes to a RT to do things like FortiGate NGFW Inspection of traffic _BETWEEN Subnets_ in a VPC

+### AWS Networking Services

 Before diving into the reference architecture for this workshop, let's review core AWS networking concepts. **Click the hyperlinks for AWS documentation**.

 Service Name | Defined by                               | Limitations | Affinity